jhpyle/docassemble/_docs/fields.md

 {% include side-by-side.html demo="fields-mc-4" %}

+You can specify a default by including a three-element list where the third element is `True` if the choice should be selected by default.

+{% include side-by-side.html demo="fields-mc-5" %}

+You can include "help text" for a choice by including a fourth element in one of the lists, where the element contains the help text you want to be available.
+The user can see the help text by touching the question mark button.

+{% include side-by-side.html demo="fields-mc-6" %}

+If your code is a [list] of dictionaries, you can include a `'default'` key in the dictionary indicating a true or false value that represents whether the choice should be selected by default.

+{% include side-by-side.html demo="fields-mc-7" %}

+Similarly, you can include help text in a [list] of dictionaries by including a `'help'` key in the dictionary indicating the help text that should be available to the user.

+{% include side-by-side.html demo="fields-mc-8" %}

 ### When code returns an empty list

 If your code returns an empty list, **docassemble** will try to deal